rhpontes/restful-widgets-spa/README.md

 * File /configs/config-server.js
     * You may to config your server for start
 * File /configs/config-persistence.js
-    * You may change the mode persistence eigher file or database(MongoDB)
+    * You may change the mode persistence either file or database(MongoDB)

     > var config = {
         "url": "mongodb://localhost:27017/widget",